AbdulrahmanMohamoud73/Bootstrap-app/README.md

 # Description

-A client's website offering primarily training services
+A client's website offering primarily training services.
+The site consists of 3 pages including a Landing Page, an Information/About page and a Contact page

 ## Deployment